fahmifj/HackTheBox-notes/machines/linux-boxes/medium-ready/ready-notes.md

 ...<SNIP>...
 ```

-it seems the container runs with privileged flag.
+It seems the container runs with privileged flag.

 > The --privileged flag allows the container to have access to the host devices